“He who is tired of London, is tired of life.”

 – Samuel Johnson

 London’s heritage, with its pomp and pageantry, makes it one of the most charming places in the world.
 Famous for its historical and royal attractions, London is in a class all its own.
 Rich in history, art and culture, the cosmopolitan city is renowned for its fine museums, afternoon tea and vibrant pub scene.
-There are over 3,500 pubs in London alone!
-And like Florence, Paris and San Francisco, it’s very compact, making it a great walking city.
-London’s iconic double-decker buses or the Underground (“Tube” as the locals call it) are quick and easy ways to get around town if you don’t feel like walking or taking a taxi.
+In fact, there are more than 3,500 pubs in London alone!
+And did you know that there are over 112 Michelin-star restaurants in Britain?
+Like Florence, Paris and San Francisco, London is very compact, making it a great walking city.
+Its iconic double-decker buses or the Underground (“Tube” as the locals call it) are quick and easy ways to get around town if you don’t feel like walking or taking a taxi.
 Step back in history and have fun exploring this amazing city.